tkrajina/ftmpl/README.md

 Every template will result in *two* template functions.
 Both will execute the same code, but:

  * Use `func TMPLERRMyTemplate(args) (string, error)` if you expect your template to return errors, use this one.
 Use `!return "", err` to prematurely exit from the template with a proper error value.
- * With `func TMPLMyTemplate(args) string` if template returns an error, the result is an empty string, and the error will be written in `os.Syserr`.
+ * With `func TMPLMyTemplate(args) string` if the template returns an error, the result is an empty string, and the error will be written in `os.Syserr`.

 ## Global declarations